 WSSC, in a prior sale sold $390,000,000 CPI Bonds of 2018 through competitive sale.
 WSSC received five bids for the CPI Bonds with the winning bidder, Goldman Sachs & Co.
 LLC., offering the lowest true interest cost of approximately 3.59 percent.

 For background, bonds are issued as the Washington Sanitary Suburban District, which is a sanitary district incorporated under Chapter 122 of the Acts of the General Assembly of 1918, as amended.
-It is governed by and is under the jurisdiction of a commission of six members constituting a statutory body corporate under the name of the Washington Suburban Sanitary Commission (the “Commission”).
+It is governed by and under the jurisdiction of a commission of six members constituting a statutory body corporate under the name Washington Suburban Sanitary Commission (the “Commission”).
 The District operates as a public corporation of the State of Maryland under the Public Utilities Article of the Annotated Code of Maryland, as amended (the “Public Utilities Article”).
-Through its governing body, the Commission, it provides, as authorized, water and sewerage systems, including water supply and sewage disposal facilities for Montgomery and Prince George’s Counties, Maryland.
+Through its governing body, the Commission, it provides, as authorized, water and sewerage systems, including water supply and sewage disposal facilities for Montgomery and Prince George’s counties, Maryland.
 The Commission is authorized to issue debt under the Public Utilities Article and includes the nature and form of debt, exemption from taxation, eligible projects for debt proceeds and debt retirement, refunding provisions, consolidation for sale provisions and other guidelines.
 Debt is issued as needed to finance (i) the costs of construction or reconstruction of water supply facilities, water supply lines and transmission mains, sewage disposal facilities, sewer collection mains and trunk sewers; and (ii) the costs of issuing the Bonds.

 WSSC enjoys top bond long-term ratings from three major rating agencies: